Robert Thomas Jones (engineer): Early experience

 With the help of his local congressman, Jones found work as an elevator operator in the House Office Building in Washington, D.C.
 He spent his spare time studying at the Library of Congress, where he met Albert Francis Zahm, chief of the Aeronautical Division of the U.S. Library.
 At Zahm's recommendation, Jones tutored Maryland congressman David John Lewis (also self-educated) in mathematics.
-Jones also met Max Munk, who encouraged hiim to take a graduate-level course in aerodynamics that Munk taught in the evening at Catholic University.
+Jones also met Max Munk, who encouraged him to take a graduate-level course in aerodynamics that Munk taught in the evening at Catholic University.